kodi-pvr/pvr.iptvsimple/README.md

 * **Transform multicast stream URLs**: Multicast (UDP/RTP) streams do not work well on Wifi networks.
 A multicast relay can convert the stream from UDP/RTP multicast to HTTP.
 Enabling this option will transform multicast stream URLs from the M3U file to HTTP addresses so they can be accesssed via a 'udpxy' relay on the local network.
 E.g. a UDP multicast stream URL like `udp://@239.239.3.38:5239` would get transformed to something like `http://192.168.1.1:4000/udp/239.239.3.38:5239`.
 * **Relay hostname or IP address**: The hostname or ip address of the multicast relay (`udpxy`) on the local network.
 * **Relay port**: The port of the multicast relay (`udpxy`) on the local network.
+* **Use FFMpeg http reconnect options if possible**: Note this can only apply to http/https streams that are processed by libavformat (M3u8/HLS steram will use this by default).
+Using libavformat can be specified in an M3U file by setting the property `inputstreamclass` to `inputstream.ffmpeg`.
+I.e. adding the line: `#KODIPROP:inputstreamclass=inputstream.ffmpeg`.
 * **Use inputstream.adaptive for m3u8 (HLS) streams**: Use inputstream.adaptive instead of ffmpeg's libavformat for m3u8 (HLS) streams.

 ## Appendix